-If you’re enjoying springtime and early summer produce, you should try this beetroot soup recipe with carrots!
+If you need to use up some extra vegetables, you should try this beetroot soup recipe with carrots!
 It’s easy to cook some fresh vegetables, blend them up and have a lovely soup ready in just in under an hour.
 This soup is made low carb by using cauliflower, and it’s packed with nutrients and plenty of flavor too.

 Do you love a great soup?
 We’re really into soup, year round!
 We’re always finding ways to incorporate seasonal produce and turning them into soup recipes.
 We had some really gorgeous beets and carrots on hand, so naturally, it was time to create soup recipe with them!

 Beet have multiple harvest times, and they are such hearty vegetables that save super well in the fridge for very long periods of time.
 They’re actually similar to carrots in this way.
 We also knew the flavor pairing was a match made in heaven.
 We sort of consider both of these root vegetables to be in season year round.
 (More on this later)

 ❤️Why we love this recipe